Those interested in becoming a Master Gardener can complete training online

 Once the ban lifts, trainees who have completed the online course will be able to complete their 30 hours of service.

-We’ve provided a link to the University of Missouri Extension website at fourstateshomepage.com
+For a link to the University of Missouri Extension website, click here.